parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-01-registration.md

     </div>
     <div id="collapseTwo" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingTwo">
       <div class="panel-body">
-				In order to use the plataform, run and play your experiments, you must **create a new project** or **join a project** that already exists and book an **slice** inside of it.
+				In order to use the platform, run and play your experiments, you must **create a new project** or **join a project** that already exists and book an **slice** inside of it.
 These concepts and how to interact with them are explained as follows.
 				<br/>
 				<br/>
 				<center>